Shalini24Kanna/TCL-Workshop/README.md

 ### SubTask TWO: From CSV to format[1] and SDC - variable creation

--	There are various tasks involved in format conversion
+-	There are various tasks involved in format conversion.

-     -	Identify the .csv file and create the variables to access the variables or paths
+     -	Identify the .csv file and create the variables to access the variables or paths.

--	Check if directories and files mentioned in .csv exists or not
+-	Check if directories and files mentioned in .csv exists or not.

       -	Netlist, output directories need to be verified.
 As this is User Interface, all user needed information should be listed in detail.